 It accepts school age children mainly of Greek and Greek Cypriot origin.
 However children of any other background with an interest in Greek language and culture, as well as adults are welcome to join.

-- Classes from Reception to GCSE and A-level, for children from 5 to 18 years old,
+- Classes from Reception to GCSE and A-level, for children from 5 to 18 years old and

 The school is a non-profit organisation (Charitable Incorporated Organisation) managed by committee members who volunteer their time to the school.